PolynomialTime/academic-kickstart/content/home/awards.md

 subtitle = ""
 +++

+- **December 2018**
+  Summer scholarship funding from the Precision Driven Health research partnership.
+- **October 2018**
-- Ph.D.
+  Ph.D.
 Scholarship, The University of Auckland, 2018.